Kenya fuel retailers running short of supplies due to Middle East war

 Kenya obtains all its fuel supplies from the Middle East through government-to-government deals with Gulf crude producers and refiners.

-"We have constrained supply," said Chomba, whose association represents independent retailers, transporters and others, serving 68 percent of the national market.
+"We have constrained supply," said Chomba, whose association represents independent retailers, transporters and others, serving 68% of the national market.

 On March 14 the state-run sector regulator, the Energy and Petroleum Regulatory Authority (EPRA), left pump prices for petroleum products unchanged for the next 30 days despite the spike in international crude oil prices.